fictionco/fiction/@docs/advanced/database/index.md

 ## Query Directly with Mongoose Models

 As an advanced user, you'll often want to step outside of your tools and interact with the database directly.
-This is easy with the `getModel()` function which returns the Mongoose model for a specific post type.
+This is easy with the `getModel(postType)` function which returns the Mongoose model for a specific post type.

 ```js
 // Get a user based on their userId